Albert-Gao/blog/source/_posts/lessons-learned-from-my-latest-refactoring.md

 ```

 ## 5.Naming convention means a lot.
 Every linting tool has a naming convention, it makes your code more readable.
 In python, it means a lot too.
 You just don't want to code to look like a Java code, right?
 PEP8 is your friend here, and when it comes to naming widgets, I personally love the combination of [Hungarian notation](https://en.wikipedia.org/wiki/Hungarian_notation) and python rule.
 That means put the type of the widget at the front then with its name, it will make your widgets super clear.
-A old habbit from my old VB6 coding experiences.
+An old habit from my old VB6 coding experiences.

 ```python
 # A text field